sipsorcery-org/sipsorcery/examples/WebRTCExamples/WebRTCGodotAvatar/README.md

 dropping the WebRTC session (the model's nodes are rebuilt inside the capture viewport, so the stream just keeps showing whatever is now rendered).
 VRM targets must already be imported (Live2D needs no import); the switcher is served from `GET /avatars` and driven by `POST /avatar <kind[:name]>`.

+For Live2D models with authored `*.motion3.json` animations, the page also shows a **motion tester** with Play, Loop, Stop and Play all controls.
+It refreshes when the avatar changes and labels unnamed motion groups using their filenames.
+The catalogue is served by `GET /motions`; playback uses `POST /motion` with `{ "group": "Tap", "index": 0, "loop": false }`, and `POST /motion/stop` stops it.
+Authored motions temporarily control the model's pose and expression while TTS continues to control the lip-sync parameters.
+Playing anything other than `Idle[0]` smoothly zooms out to fit the model's full canvas; when it finishes, the view returns to the portrait crop and `Idle[0]` loops.

 On the **first** launch `run-demo.ps1` opens the project once in the headless Godot editor to import the assets — the VRM importer and the Live2D texture import are editor-only and don't run when the